-The fact that Ken has worked for a several cloud service providers in a variety of leadership and technical roles has equipped him to speak intelligently about the challenges facing today’s cloud security professional.
-As the Cloud is rapidly evolving and constantly changing, the pace of innovation is frenetic.
-This requires cloud security professionals to constantly upgrade their skills, just to compete.
+The fact that Ken has worked for several cloud service providers in a variety of leadership and technical roles has equipped him to speak intelligently about the challenges facing today’s cloud security professionals.
+As the Cloud is rapidly evolving and constantly changing, innovation is frenetic.
+This requires cloud security professionals to continually upgrade their skills just to compete.
 This crucible brings the best and the brightest students to SANS courses.
-To add value and meet expectations, Ken is continuously upping his game – a challenge he loves.
-The Cloud is far too big for any one person to know everything about all cloud services, or even those from a single provider.
+To add value and meet expectations, Ken is constantly upping his game – a challenge he loves.
+The Cloud is far too big for any one person to know everything about all cloud services or even those from a single provider.
 Instead of imparting facts or figures, Ken wants to teach students how to think holistically about cloud security from a perspective of risk management to help their organization achieve its mission.
 He wants to remove any trepidation students might have about jumping in, getting hands-on and tinkering with cloud technologies.
 He encourages his students to figure out what works and what doesn’t work the way it is expected to by experimentation and to leverage the self-service aspects of the cloud to chart their own adventures.
 Lastly, he wants to inspire students to share those learnings back with the cloud security community.

-Ken was most satisfied when given the opportunity to build a high-performance cloud security team with hand-picked folks that he knew would coalesce around a common vision.
-“It was wonderful to create a climate where the team could grow, and each individual could become the best professional that they aspired to be.”
+Ken was most satisfied when given opportunities to build high-performance cloud security teams with hand-picked folks he knew would coalesce around a common vision.
+“It was wonderful to create a climate where the team could grow, and each individual could become the best professional they aspired to be.”
 This is exactly the mentality he brings to his classroom.
 He teaches students to facilitate secure computing behaviors across their organization and not try to uphold the impossible role of the “cyber policeman.”
 Teaching students what to care about and what to focus on from a risk management perspective improves them as professionals while ensuring a stronger, safer organization.

-Ken believes the biggest challenge students will face in cloud security is the constant change.
+Ken believes the biggest challenge students will face in cloud security is constant change.
 Every cloud service is being developed by semi-autonomous agile development teams.
-This means that the services they are using this month are slightly different than the same services they were using last month.
+This means that the services they are using this month are slightly different from the same services they were using last month.
 Sometimes these changes break things.
 To boot, there are not enough trained security folks to adequately maintain a typical organization’s adoption of the cloud.
-Companies are rapidly moving to the cloud, but cyber security is generally an afterthought, if it is considered at all.
+Companies are rapidly moving to the cloud, but cyber security is generally an afterthought if it is considered at all.
 Ken shows students how to use and create automation to deal with the global scale of the cloud, while keeping them engaged with war stories of real-life situations he has encountered.

 While young at heart, Ken has also been around the block a few times and brings that sage wisdom from many lessons learned, often the hard way, to his classroom.
 When not working, Ken enjoys barbeques, boating, and riding his Harley with friends.